p2pderivatives/cfd-dlc-js/docs/part3.md

       contractId: this.id,
       localCollateral: this.localCollateral,
       remoteCollateral: this.remoteCollateral,
-      maturityTime: this.maturityTime,
-      outcomes: this.outcomes,
+      payouts: this.payouts,
       oracleInfo: this.oracleInfo,
       localPartyInputs: this.localPartyInputs,
       feeRate: this.feeRate,
-      cetCsvDelay: this.cetCsvDelay,
       refundLockTime: this.refundLockTime,
+      messages: this.messages,
     };
   }

   public ApplyAcceptMessage(acceptMessage: AcceptMessage) {
-    this.cetSignatures = acceptMessage.cetSignatures;
+    this.cetAdaptorPairs = acceptMessage.cetAdaptorPairs;
     this.refundRemoteSignature = acceptMessage.refundSignature;
     this.remotePartyInputs = acceptMessage.remotePartyInputs;
   }

   public ApplySignMessage(signMessage: SignMessage) {
-    this.cetSignatures = signMessage.cetSignatures;
+    this.cetAdaptorPairs = signMessage.cetAdaptorPairs;
     this.refundLocalSignature = signMessage.refundSignature;
     this.fundTxSignatures = signMessage.fundTxSignatures;
   }